 Every heating system has an estimated lifespan, usually established by its manufacturer.
 If you don’t know your heating system’s estimated lifespan, a good rule of thumb is to evaluate its health at 15 years.
 If your heating system is older than 15 years old, it is probably very close to the end of its life.
 If it’s younger than that, you might be able to get a few more years out of it with proper care.

 If you have any questions about whether you should replace your heater, contact Intelligent Air Services.
-We provide heating installation services throughout the Austin area.
+We provide heating installation services in Leander and throughout the Austin area.